Fiserv/universal-commerce/recipes/HostedPages.md

 Set local redirection listener

-A redirection listener should be set on the webview to catch the event that HP has finished its work.
-HP will call this redirection in case of permanent failures and final success(nonce).
+A redirection listener should be set on the webview to catch the event that Hosted Pages has finished its work.
+Hosted Pages will call this redirection in case of permanent failures and final success(nonce).
 A permanent failure is if js fails to load or Ajax call fails or tokenId has expired or encryptionKey invalid.

-Once HP get response from uCom then it will do URL redirect with encoded URI.
+Once Hosted Pages get response from uCom then it will do URL redirect with encoded URI.

 **Redirection Listener URL:**